-We have studied more than 70 sites across Bolivia!
-With every species found to help protect them.
+We have studied more than 70 sites across Bolivia.
+We collect information from every species found to help protect them.